Mayflower: Speedwell and Mayflower

 Carrying about 65 passengers, Mayflower left London in mid-July 1620.
-The ship then proceeded down the Thames to the south coast of England, where it anchored at Southampton, Hampshire.
-There she waited for the planned rendezvous on July 22 with the Speedwell, coming from Holland with members of the Leiden congregation.
-Although both ships planned to depart for America by the end of July, a leak was discovered on Speedwell, which had to be repaired.
+The ship proceeded down the Thames to the south coast of England, where it anchored at Southampton, Hampshire.
+While there, she awaited the planned rendezvous on 22 July with the Speedwell, arriving from Holland with members of the Leiden congregation.
+Although both ships planned to depart for America by the end of July, a leak was discovered on Speedwell that required repair.

-The ships set sail for America around August 5, but Speedwell sprang another leak shortly after, which necessitated the ships' return to Dartmouth for repairs.
+The ships set sail for America around 5 August, but Speedwell sprang another leak shortly after, necessitating the ships' return to Dartmouth for repairs.
 They made a new start after the repairs, but more than 200 miles (320 km) beyond Land's End at the southwestern tip of England, Speedwell sprang a third leak.
-It was now early September, and they had no choice but to abandon Speedwell and make a determination on her passengers.
-This was a dire event, as vital funds had been wasted on the ship, which were considered very important to the future success of their settlement in America.
-Both ships returned to Plymouth, England, where 20 Speedwell passengers joined the now overcrowded Mayflower, while the others returned to Holland.
+As it was now early September, with vital funds having been wasted that were crucial to the success of the Pilgrims' settlement in America, Speedwell's journey was scrapped.
+Both ships returned to Plymouth, England, where 20 Speedwell passengers joined the overcrowded Mayflower, while the others returned to Holland.

-They waited for seven more days until the wind picked up.
-William Bradford was especially worried: "We lie here waiting for as fair a wind as can blow...
+The Mayflower crew waited for seven more days until the intensity of the wind increased.
+William Bradford was especially worried, writing, "We lie here waiting for as fair a wind as can blow...
 Our victuals will be half eaten up, I think, before we go from the coast of England; and, if our voyage last long, we shall not have a month's victuals when we come in the country."
 According to Bradford, Speedwell was refitted and seaworthy, having "made many voyages... to the great profit of her owners."
 He suggested that Speedwells master may have used "cunning and deceit" to abort the voyage by causing the leaks, fearing starvation and death in America.

 Mayflower sets sail

 At last the over-full and hitherto baffled Mayflower was ready for the third trial.
 This final voyage would be successful.
-On September 26, 1620, the gallant little craft slipped out to sea.
+On 26 September 1620, the gallant little craft slipped out to sea.
 In proportion to her cubic feet of space, no heavier cargo had ever been shipped across the Atlantic.
 The entirety of a new church, a new commonwealth, a new nation, all of which were to bless the world, were confined within the limits of Mayflower's hold.
 The course of empire was moving westward indeed.